Acquired C1 esterase inhibitor deficiency: Diagnosis

 To help confirm cases of acquired angioedema, the following pattern of complement studies are observed: low C4 level, low C1-INH protein level, low C1q level, and decreased C1-INH protein function.

 Using the diagnostic approach mentioned here and in the figure shown above, acquired angioedema is categorized into subtypes for targeted management.
-The following subtypes include: AAE-I, AAE-II, sex-hormone dependent AAE, and drug-induced AAE.
-AAE-I subtype groups paraneoplastic syndrome or B-cell malignancies that lead to destruction of the C1-INH enzyme causing acquired angioedema.
+The following subtypes include AAE-I, AAE-II, sex-hormone dependent AAE, and drug-induced AAE.
+AAE-I subtype groups paraneoplastic syndrome or B-cell malignancies that lead to the destruction of the C1-INH enzyme causing acquired angioedema.
 AAE-II subtype groups autoimmune disorders, such as systemic lupus, causing acquired angioedema.
 Sex-hormone dependent AAE is associated with case reports of individuals with abnormally elevated estrogen levels or in cases where physiologically elevated estrogen is expected as in pregnancy.
 Drug-induced AAE can be triggered by certain medications, including ACE inhibitors or angiotensin receptor blockers.

 Furthermore, additional laboratory testing can be done to consider other causes of swelling that appear similar to angioedema.
 Some of the common differential diagnoses for angioedema include: allergic reactions, contact dermatitis, skin and soft tissue infections (i.e. cellulitis), lymphedema, and foreign body aspiration.

 Management

 Treatment of acquired angioedema is separated into two main parts.
 First controlling acute symptoms during angioedema attacks is crucial for preventing and lowering the risk of mortality.
 Second, managing AAE chronically with prophylactic treatment is important to improve prognosis and quality of life.
 Both pharmacologic therapies (i.e. medications) and symptom management can be used in both acute and chronic treatment of AAE.

-Pharmacologic treatment in acute situations consists of replacing the enzyme concentrate that is deficiencent or dysfunctional in this disease process.
-In life-threatening situations, including cases of oral and pharyngeal swelling, it is important to manage these symptoms and to protect the airways in order to lower the risk of mortality.
+Pharmacologic treatment in acute situations consists of replacing the enzyme concentrate that is deficient or dysfunctional in this disease process.
+In life-threatening situations, including cases of oral and pharyngeal swelling, it is important to manage these symptoms and to protect the airways to lower the risk of mortality.
 Typical treatments for anaphylaxis and allergic reactions, such as epinephrine, corticosteroids, and antihistamines, are often used in acute cases of AAE with variable resolution.
 C1-INH concentrates are available in intravenous (IV) and intramuscular (IM) methods of delivery.
-C1-INH concentrate therapy has shown considerable efficacy (or effect) in acute and prophylactic treatments of hereditary angioedema, but has varying levels of efficacy in AAE.
+C1-INH concentrate therapy has shown considerable efficacy (or effect) in acute and prophylactic treatments of hereditary angioedema but has varying levels of efficacy in AAE.

 For prophylaxis, clinicians focus on controlling underlying disorders, such as those mentioned under causes, that could be contributing to AAE pathophysiology.
 Beyond controlling comorbidities, angioedema is usually managed through medications to prevent attacks and to reduce the number of attacks.
 C1-INH concentrate can be used to replace deficient or abnormal C1-INH enzyme with considerable efficacy.
 The following list of medical therapies have been used for prophylaxis, including androgens, tranexamic acid, and monoclonal antibody such as rituximab.
 These agents all have varying roles, efficacy, and potential risks through their use.